Try My Love (song): Commercial performance

 The single peaked at number 72 on the ARIA Singles Chart.
 In the United States, the song appeared in Radio & Records reports between August and September 1993.
 It debuted in the issue dated August 20, 1993, with nineteen stations adding it to their playlists.
 In the following weeks, "Try My Love" continued to expand regionally.
-By September 17 it was noted in Radio & Records "Significant Action" section with sixteen stations reporting.
 Gavin Report noted that "Try My Love" received moderate airplay in the United States, debuting at number 11 on its "Up & Coming" chart in the issue dated August 20, 1993, after being added by twelve radio stations.
 The single remained on the list for about seven weeks, reaching its peak with that debut position and continuing to appear through mid-September, when it was last listed at number 14 in the issue dated September 10, 1993.